What we’ll talk about together

 The core module topics are:

 i.
-HIV 101 – understanding HIV transmission, replication, progression and the typical clinical markers (CD4, Viral Load, and other health markers)
+The Virus – What you need to know: more information about HIV including HIV transmission, replication, progression and the typical clinical markers (CD4, Viral Load, and other health markers)

-iii.
-HIV treatments – understanding the benefits and potential consequences of HIV treatments; and what it means to use HIV ‘Treatment-as- Prevention’ to achieve an ‘undetectable viral load’.
+ii.
+HIV Treatment – It’s your choice: understanding the benefits and potential consequences of HIV treatments; and what it means to use HIV ‘Treatment-as- Prevention’ to achieve an ‘undetectable viral load’.

 The other module topics are: